WhatDanDoes/bscc-static/src/bsf/reports/device-data-survey.md

 layout: 'report.njk'
 ---

 This document sets out to determine what data can be collected by a smartwatch.
 It provides a survey of common sensors integrated into contemporary devices, the health/fitness-specific data points they monitor, and some examples of determinations made through analyzing this data.
+It also speaks to the quantity of data collected and poses privacy-related questions to ask about each device.

 # Common Smartwatch Sensors